Colt 2000: Design

 The Colt 2000's internal workings were based on older firearms designs from the early twentieth century.
-The rotating barrel, for example, was based on that of the Steyr 1912 and the trigger and sear mechanisms were based on the Le_Français_(pistol) produced by the French Manufacture d'Armes et des Cycles de Saint-Etienne since 1914.
+The rotating barrel, for example, was based on that of the Steyr 1912 and the trigger and sear mechanisms were based on the Le Français produced by the French Manufacture d'Armes et des Cycles de Saint-Etienne, AKA Manufrance, since 1914.
 These features allow the barrel and slide to work as a unit moving to the rear until the barrel lug rotates into the cam-block and stops.
 The barrel lugs then align to allow the slide to continue its travel to the rear and extraction and ejection of the spent round occurs.
 The pistol breaks down into seven major parts for disassembly.
 Unlike most other polymer-framed handguns, the All-American 2000 had removable grip panels.

 An aluminum framed version of the pistol with wooden grips was made in addition to the polymer framed version and both are sought after by collectors of Colt Firearms because of the low numbers produced during their short production run.